 - What work or task the animal has been trained to perform.

 If the owner states that the animal is required because of a disability and the owner states that the animal has been trained to do work or a task for the owner, then the service animal must be admitted in all areas except those that are restricted as explained herein.
 If there is any doubt that an animal is a service animal, College personnel should admit the animal and then consult with the Access Services coordinator regarding future access.

 Service animal owners must not be asked for medical documentation or the nature of their disability, except as noted herein.
 Owners may not be asked for a special registration, identification card, license, or that the animal demonstrate its ability to perform work or tasks.

 Potential and current students and guests are not required to register their service animal with the College.
-Service animal owners who are students who regularly access College facilities are encouraged to contact Access Services within the Student Services department who can assist the owner with proactively informing other College personnel, such as faculty, advisors, building coordinators, etc., that the service animal should be allowed access.
+Service animal owners who are students who regularly access College facilities are encouraged to contact Access Services within the Student Affairs department who can assist the owner with proactively informing other College personnel, such as faculty, advisors, building coordinators, etc., that the service animal should be allowed access.

 Employees with Service Animals

 College employees who require the use of a service animal in the workplace should make a request for a workplace accommodation by contacting the ADA coordinator in Human Resources.
 For more information see the College's Policy on Equal Employment Opportunity, Board of Trustees Resolution 98-04 and WAC 162-22-100.